AzizjonTuraev/sales_analysis/README.md

 2. **Connecting to external Analysis Tools**:

-    Now you can go to the http://localhost:8080/home on your browser to access to Apache Airflow.
+    Now you can go to http://localhost:8080/home on your browser to access Apache Airflow.
-    You also need to connect Apache Airflow to SQL (any Relational SQL databases - in this case Dbeawer is used) and SQL to PowerBI.
+    You must also connect Apache Airflow to SQL (any Relational SQL databases - in this case, Dbeawer is used) and SQL to PowerBI.

-    Please note, to generate dbt docs - documentation use different port than 8080.
+    Please note, to generate dbt docs - documentation, use a different port than 8080.
 This is because airflow-webserver uses it.
-You could use for example, 8081. dbt_docs_generation DAG on Apache Airflow is for dbt doc generation only.
+You could use, for example, 8081. dbt_docs_generation DAG on Apache Airflow is for dbt doc generation only.
 You could access it with the code below

     ```bash